UKHomeOffice/application-container-platform/docs/how-to-docs/cert-manager.md

 - creating a order resource within the namespace.
 - a controller pick up the order and creates a challenge resource from it, creating an ephermal pod, service and ingress in your namespace and routing the `/.well-known/acme-challenge/`.
-- the controller checks the path/s has been provision via the ingress beforehand and validates the order, the certificate controller is then free to inform letsencrypt to can call us back.
+- the controller checks the path/s has been provision via the ingress beforehand and validates the order, the certificate controller is then free to inform letsencrypt to call us back.
-- it continues to probe the request and once validate pulls down the certificate.
+- it continues to probe the request and once validated, pulls down the certificate.

-**IMPORTANT** All this requires the user's to add a network policy to permit the callback, as ACP by default deny's all traffic.
+**IMPORTANT** All this requires the user's to add a network policy to permit the callback, as ACP by default denies all traffic.

 ```YAML
 # This default policy permits access for LetsEncrypt to resolve the http01 challenges from the ACME pods